 Is Bentonite Clay Safe for Hair?

-Bentonite clay is completely natural and very safe for use on hair.
+Bentonite clay is completely natural and very safe for use on the hair.
 If you’re still concerned about it, you can always conduct a patch test before application.

 How Often Can I Use Bentonite Clay on My Hair?

 Unless you’re trying out the max hydration method for the first time, I would recommend once per week and definitely not more than twice.
-Overuse can dry out hair.

 Does Bentonite Clay Clarify Hair?